Valley Forge Tooling

 Use it alongside your CAD/CAM and existing shop tools.
 Start small, then expand.

-Try a prompt like “Drill and tap a 1/4‑20 hole in 4140” and review the step‑by‑step recipe with shop‑ready parameters.
+Try a prompt like “Drill and tap a 1/4‑20 hole in 4140”, set your constraints in Setup, then review the step‑by‑step process plan with shop‑ready parameters.

 Built for the moments that burn time (and taps)

 Stop bouncing between tap charts, feeds & speeds tables, tooling catalogs, and half‑remembered rules of thumb.
-Valley Forge Tooling turns intent into a clear, step‑by‑step recipe—then helps you source tools and sanity‑check motion before you cut.
+Valley Forge Tooling turns intent into a clear, step‑by‑step process plan—then helps you sanity‑check motion and source tools before you cut.

 Capabilities